aws-samples/serverless-patterns/fargate-cdk/README.md

 - The image is then automatically pushed to Amazon ECR
 - The ECS cluster is then created
 - Networking resources are then created
-- Finally the Fargate Service and the Task Definitions are created
+- Finally the Fargate Service and the Task Definitions are created.
+This also passes the environment variable to the image.

 ## Testing

-Retrieve the Fargate Service endpoint from the `cdk deploy` output to view the `hello world serverless` response from the browser.
+Retrieve the Fargate Service endpoint from the `cdk deploy` output to view the `hello world Serverless Fargate` response from the browser.

 ## Cleanup